Mariners outfielder Braden Bishop to wear Dick’s cleats to support Washington firefighters

-Following the buzz on social media and television that Dee Strange-Gordon received when he recently wore a pair of custom designed white cleats with bright red and yellow logo of In-N-Out Burger on them, the preeminent local burger chain in the area — Dicks’ Drive-in — wasn’t about to be left out in this party.
+Following the buzz on social media and television that the Mariners’ Dee Strange-Gordon received when he recently wore a pair of custom designed white cleats with bright red and yellow logo of In-N-Out Burger on them, the preeminent local burger chain in the area — Dicks’ Drive-in — wasn’t about to be left out in this party.

 Dick’s Drive-In put out a “cleat challenge” to the Mariners on Twitter on Thursday, with a picture of the franchise’s bright orange logo imposed on to a pair of navy and white cleats.
 The tweet read: